SmartCourse/app/docs/project-plan.md

 ### Password Recovery
 A student should be able to retrieve their password

-## Design and User Experience [EPIC, THEME]
+## Design & User Experience [EPIC, THEME]
 The application should make it easy for users to find what they are looking for and view it in a clear and easy fashion.

 ### Site Template
-The user should be able to use a consitent format for navigating the sit.
+The user should be able to use a consistent format for navigating the site.

 ### Devices/Viewport
 A user should be able to access the web application from a variety of devices.

 ### Accessibility
 A user should be able to expect a w3c compliant website, that abides by ARIA.

+## Documentation, Licensing, Code of Conduct/Terms & Conditions, & EULA [EPIC, THEME]
+The application should provide adequate documentation and compliance to make it clear both how the application is used, the terms of service and behaviour, and any licensing or attribution requirements.

+### Documentation
+A user should expect basic readme, usage documentation that they can refer to if they need to.

+### Licensing & Attribution
+A developer should take appropriate steps to comply with licensing of software and relevant attribution of assets.

+### EULA & T&Cs
+A user should know the behaviour that is expected of them in using the software.

 ## User Profiles [EPIC, THEME]
 A user should be able to setup a custom profile for a tailored user experience.